philipturner/swift-colab/README.md

 ## Testing

 These tests ensure that Swift-Colab runs on recent Swift toolchains.
-Some of them originate from [unit tests](https://github.com/google/swift-jupyter/tree/main/test/tests) in swift-jupyter, while others cover fixed bugs and third-party libraries.
+TSome of them originate from [unit tests](https://github.com/google/swift-jupyter/tree/main/test/tests) in swift-jupyter, while others cover fixed bugs and third-party libraries.
 If any notebook fails or you have a suggestion for a new test, please [open an issue](https://github.com/philipturner/swift-colab/issues).

+To run a test, replace `"5.6.2"` in the first code cell with the newest Swift version.
+Run the installation commands, then go to `Runtime > Restart runtime`.
+Click on the second code cell and instruct Colab to execute every cell in the notebook (`Runtime > Run after`).
+Compare each cell's expected output with its actual output.

 > These notebooks are being updated for the v2.2 release.
 At the moment, this table may provide incorrect data.